 When I had to “retire” after 27 years of remodeling with my brother, (due to 3 back surgeries), I remained unemployed for 5 months straight, while I spent 70 hours each of those weeks doing further study, training, testing, and licensing, all over Indiana and even Illinois, before I hung out my shingle and earned my first dollar as a full time professional inspector, (even though I had inspected homes daily in the troubleshooting, repairing and remodeling business).
 ASHI requires 20 hours of continuing education each year as a minimum.
-In 2005 I turned in 45 hours, in 2006 I turned in 43 hours, in 2007 I turned in 50 hours, in 2008 I turned in 66 hours, in 2009 I turned in 28.5 hours, in 2010 I turned in 48 hours, in 2011 I turned in 28 hours, in 2012 I turned in 154 hours, in 2013 I turned in 26 hours, in 2014 I turned in 26 hours, in 2015 I turned in 28 hours, in 2016 I turned in 22 hours, in 2017 I turned in 21 hours, and in 2018 I turned in 24 hours and in 2019 I turned in 22 1/4 hours.
+In 2005 I turned in 45 hours, in 2006 I turned in 43 hours, in 2007 I turned in 50 hours, in 2008 I turned in 66 hours, in 2009 I turned in 28.5 hours, in 2010 I turned in 48 hours, in 2011 I turned in 28 hours, in 2012 I turned in 154 hours, in 2013 I turned in 26 hours, in 2014 I turned in 26 hours, in 2015 I turned in 28 hours, in 2016 I turned in 22 hours, in 2017 I turned in 21 hours, in 2018 I turned in 24 hours and in 2019 I turned in 22 1/4 hours.